Finding the boundary: Using galaxy membership to inform galaxy cluster extent through machine learning: Conclusions

 We find that there exists a probabilistic relationship between a galaxy's distance to its closest cluster and its cluster membership, derived based on intrinsic galaxy properties.
 Therefore, a transition region denoting the spatial extent of a cluster environment's influence on galaxies.
 This is revealed by our model's discovery of a physically distinct population whose intrinsic galaxy properties do not fit a "cluster" or "field" template.
 The mass dependence of this transition region is related to the location of ram pressure stripping and other quenching mechanisms.
 It also scales inversely with the mass-concentration relation.
 Furthermore, by varying the input intrinsic properties by their categories, we can also illuminate the underlying physical processes.

 The probabilistic nature of the transition boundary in cluster outskirts is a signature of mixed populations.
-A possible future test would be to utilise kinematic data from upcoming surveys like DESI or Roman.
+A possible future test would be to utilise kinematic data from ongoings surveys such as DESI \citep{ DESIInstru, DESIVali, DESIEarly, DESIdata1} or upcoming surveys such as Roman \citep{WFIRSTSpergel2015}.
 By first separating galaxies into infalling and orbiting samples, one could apply our classifier to each population independently.
 This would directly test whether the intrinsic scattering is resolved and reveal if each population has its own, sharper transition profile.

 Furthermore, another powerful test of the physical nature of our transition region is to compare its location to independent measurements of other cluster boundaries.
 For instance, comparing our galaxy-property-based boundary to the accretion shock radius, as measured by stacked Sunyaev-Zel'dovich (SZ) effect measurements \citep[e.g.,][]{Anbajagane_2022}, provides strong evidence that our classifier is primarily sensitive to gas-related processes like ram-pressure stripping.
 In parallel, our property-based boundaries could be compared with splashback radius measured via weak lensing or galaxy dynamics.
 If our boundary aligns more closely with the gas shock than the dark matter splashback radius, it would strongly demonstrate that our classifier is primarily sensitive to gas-related processes like ram-pressure stripping.